syncfusion-content/windowsforms-docs/WindowsForms/GradientLabel/Serialization.md

 {% endhighlight %}

-*  The below code snippet saves the information in a file called the colorinfo.xml.
+*  The below code snippet saves the information in a file called the color.xml.

 {% highlight c# %}